Marvafathima/Fatmug-video-processor/README.md

 **Video Subtitle Processor**

 Description
 This project is a web application that allows admins to upload videos to process and extract subtitles.
 It features a login system for both administrators and regular users.
-Administrators have the ability to upload videos, while users can watch videos and search for subtitles.
+Administrators have the ability to upload videos, while users can watch videos and search for subtitles.There is two apps for this project-app1 and video_app.app1 handles authentication and authorization of users such as login,signup,logout,while video_app includes video processing and subtitle extraction.

 Features